You are here:

 How is the course delivered?

-Online learning is the mode of delivery for all Applied Mental Health Studies courses.
+Online learning is the mode of delivery for all Applied Mental Health Studies and Psychiatric Medicine courses:

 Can I study part-time?

 You can choose to study either one or two units per semester, both of which are considered part-time loads.
-We do not offer the option to study more than two units per semester.
-Students are encouraged to discuss options with a Student Support Officer.
+Students are encouraged to discuss options with a Cohort Convenor.

 What is the work load?

 You can expect to study for approximately 10 hours per week, for each unit.
 Some weeks this may be less, others it may be more (e.g. near assessment due dates).

 Study activities may include participating in seminars, tutorials, web forums, learning activities, or completing readings.